Adaptive approximation of nonlinear eigenproblems by minimal rational interpolation: Numerical results

 As a way to assess the quality of the approximation, we evaluate the norm of the residual of the \emph{homogeneous} eigenproblem, namely, $\nnorm{\mT(\widetilde{\lambda})\widetilde{\vw}_{\widetilde{\lambda}}}_2$, where $(\widetilde{\lambda},\widetilde{\vw}_{\widetilde{\lambda}})$ is an approximated eigenpair (with normalized eigenvector), obtained from a pole-residue pair of the rational surrogate $\widetilde{\vu}$.
 In \cref{fig:4} (left) we display the magnitude of such residuals.
 We can observe that the residual norms range between $10^{-11}$ and $10^{-3}$, in a way that is somewhat consistent with the error curve in \cref{fig:3}.
 This is perhaps slightly surprising, since the latter curve depicts the approximation error for the \emph{non-homogeneous} problem.

 As an additional numerical test, we double the computational budget and repeat our experiment.
-For brevity, we do not add the corresponding results to \cref{fig:3}.
-However, we note that the approximation error (for the non-homogeneous problem) decreases by about 5 orders of magnitude.
-On the other hand, in \cref{fig:4} (right) we show the results pertaining to the eigenpairs and to the residual of the homogeneous eigenproblem.
+We show the corresponding approximation results in \cref{fig:3b}.
+We note that the approximation error (for the non-homogeneous problem) decreases by about 5 orders of magnitude.
+In \cref{fig:4} (right) we show the results pertaining to the eigenpairs and to the residual of the homogeneous eigenproblem.
 We observe two effects: an overall decrease of the norm of the residual (again, by around 5 orders of magnitude) and the appearance of (seemingly) spurious eigenpairs.
 The latter is a rather serious issue, which could be solved (or, at least, weakened) by introducing a ``filtering'' step in post-processing, with the aim of eliminating multiple approximations of the same eigenvalue.